 BEFORE PARIS AFTER PARIS INFORMATION ON SUPPORT NEEDED AND RECEIVED Developing countries were encouraged to report this information in their National Communications and Biennial Update Reports.
 Developing countries should provide information on financial, technology transfer and capacity-building support received on a biennial basis - except for LDCs and SIDS, which may submit this information at their discretion (Article 13.10).
-TECHNICAL EXPERT REVIEW ON THE INFORMATION SUBMITTED ON SUPPORT PROVIDED The information submitted by developed countries and other countries that provide financial, technology transfer and capacity-building support shall undergo a technical expert review (Article 13.11).
-OF PROGRESS WITH RESPECT TO EFFORTS ON IL SUPPORT PROVIDED Developed countries and other Parties that progress. provide financial, technology transfer and capacity-building support shall participate in a multilateral consideration of progress with respect to efforts on financial support provided (Article 13.11).
+TECHNICAL EXPERT REVIEW ON THE INFORMATION SUBMITTED ON SUPPORT PROVIDED Information on support provided that developed countries reported in their National Communications and Biennial Reports was subject to technical expert review.
+The information submitted by developed countries and other countries that provide financial, technology transfer and capacity-building support shall undergo a technical expert review (Article 13.11).
+MULTILATERAL CONSIDERATION OF PROGRESS WITH RESPECT TO EFFORTS ON FINANCIAL SUPPORT PROVIDED No multilateral consideration of progress.
+Developed countries and other Parties that provide financial, technology transfer and capacity-building support shall participate in a multilateral consideration of progress with respect to efforts on financial support provided (Article 13.11).
 GLOBAL STOCKTAKE No global stocktake, although the Standing Committee on Finance produced Biennial Assessment and Overview of Climate Finance in 2014 and 2016.
 The transparency of support is to provide clarity on support provided and received in the context of climate change actions (mitigation, adaptation, finance, technology transfer and capacity building), and, to the extent possible, to provide a full overview of aggregate financial support provided, to inform the global stocktake (Article 13.6).